 The U.S. Department of State’s Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.

 These statements highlight persistent barriers to further U.S. investment.
 Addressing these barriers would expand high-quality, private sector-led investment in infrastructure, further women’s economic empowerment, and facilitate a healthy business environment for the digital economy.

-Known as the “Smiling Coast of Africa,” The Gambia is a small country of roughly 2 million people located in West Africa.
+Located in West Africa, The Gambia is the smallest country in mainland Africa with a population of roughly 2.25 million people.
 The Gambia has an active private sector, and the government has announced its support for encouraging local investment and attracting foreign direct investment.
-There is a government agency dedicated to attracting foreign investment and promoting exports and it provides guidelines and incentives to all investors whose portfolios qualify for a Special Investment Certificate.
+The government’s Gambia Investment and Export Promotion Agency is dedicated to attracting foreign investment and promoting exports and it provides guidelines and incentives to all investors whose portfolios qualify for a Special Investment Certificate.

 Economy and Impact of COVID-19